 How do I structure my data?

-Anna can connect to databases and .csv files.
+Auto Insights can connect to databases and .csv files.
 For this type of use case, we recommend a direct database connection.

 Example data structure